-UP's entire oil palm plantations in Malaysia were successfully certified in accordance with the RSPO Principles and Criteria on the 26th August 2008 thus becoming the world's first producer of certified sustainable palm oil.
-It subsequently conducted its second cycle recertification in 2017 and successfully conducted Annual Surveillance Audit 1 and 2 in 2018 and 2019 respectively.
-In 2022, we are going to conduct the third cycle recertification for all of our Malaysian mills and the supplying Estates.
+UP's entire oil palm plantations in Malaysia were successfully certified in accordance with the RSPO Principles and Criteria in 2008 thus becoming the world's first producer of certified sustainable palm oil.
+The Annual Surveillance Assessment (ASA) and Recertification (every 5 years) are ongoing for all of our certified mills and plantations.

-For our Indonesian operations, UP/PTSSS have successfully obtained the certificate for the entire HGU area of 6717.62ha in December 2019.
-The Time Bound Plan for the balance uncertified areas will be in tandem with the issuance of HGU certificates by the Government of Indonesia.
-This is expected by 2023.
-For our Plasma scheme smallholders, the full certification is expected by 2023 subject to the issuance of individual land certificates by the local government.
+For our Indonesian operations, UP/PTSSS have successfully obtained the initial RSPO certificate for 713.47ha in 2018 and subsequently conducted RSPO Scope Extension Assessment for another batch of HGU acquired area (6004.15ha) in 2019.
+PTSSS conducts the RSPO ASA for 6717.62ha since 2019.
+The Time Bound Plan for the balance uncertified areas will be in tandem with the issuance of various land titles such as HGU/Hak Milik/Hak Pakai certificates by the Government of Indonesia.
+This is expected by 2025.
+For our Plasma scheme smallholders, the full certification is expected by 2025 subject to the issuance of Hak Milik by the local government.

 HGU refers to the certificate on land cultivation rights title issued by the Government of Indonesia.